brianhouse/art_and_the_nonhuman/README.md

 It is my intent to lead a course that serves students from diverse backgrounds and perspectives, and that our varied life experiences may be a common benefit.
 Content in this studio art course may at times challenge our aesthetic and/or ethical values; free exchange of ideas and critique is encouraged and expected, but harassment and disrespect will not be tolerated.
 During class discussion and critique we aim to be mindful and generous in our interactions and to make everyone feel heard.

 ### Access to 303
 While all students must complete their own work, you are encouraged to help each other.
 To facilitate collective learning, students are also able to work in Fayerweather 303 outside of class hours.
-We will choose designated open studio hours in the first week.
 Keys to 303 will be distributed to all students after Add/Drop.

 ### Dynamic Syllabus
 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.